ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 ```

 :::note
-Currently, you must use Apache HTTP Client library, as the other two HTTP client libraries in `clickhouse-java` do not allow setting socket options.
-For a detailed guide, see [Configuring HTTP library](/docs/en/integrations/java#configuring-http-library)
+Currently, you must use Apache HTTP Client library when setting the socket keepalive, as the other two HTTP client libraries supported by `clickhouse-java` do not allow setting socket options.
+For a detailed guide, see [Configuring HTTP library](/docs/en/integrations/java#configuring-http-library).
 :::

 Alternatively, you can add equivalent parameters to the JDBC URL.